On Efficient Range-Summability of Ideally IID Random Variables in Two or Higher Dimensions: Introduction

 \section{Introduction}

-Efficient range-summability (ERS) of ideally i.i.d. random variables (RVs) is a fundamental algorithmic problem that has been studied for nearly two decades~\cite{feigenbaum, rusu-jour, dyahist, 1ddyadic}.
+Efficient range-summability (ERS) of random variables (RVs) is a fundamental algorithmic problem that has been studied for nearly two decades~\cite{feigenbaum, rusu-jour, dyahist, 1ddyadic}.
 This problem has so far been defined only in one dimension (1D) as follows.
-Let $X_0, X_1, \cdots, X_{\Delta-1}$ be a list of ideally (mutually) independent \emph{underlying RVs} each of which has the same {\it target distribution} $X$.
+Let $X_0, X_1, \cdots, X_{\Delta-1}$ be a list of \emph{underlying RVs} each of which has the same {\it target distribution} $X$.
 Here, the (index) universe size $\Delta$ is typically a large number (say $\Delta = 2^{64}$).
-Given a range $[l, u) \triangleq \{l, l+1, \cdots, u-1\}$ that lies in $[0, \Delta)$, we need to compute $S[l, u) \triangleq \sum_{i=l}^{u-1}X_i$, the sum of the underlying RVs $X_l, X_{l+1}, \cdots, X_{u-1}$ in the range.
-A straightforward but naive solution to this problem is to generate underlying RVs $X_l, X_{l+1}, \cdots,$ $X_{u-1}$ individually and then add them up.
-This solution, however, has a time complexity of $O(\Delta)$ when $u - l$ is $O(\Delta)$, which is inefficient computationally when $\Delta$ is large.
-In contrast, an acceptable solution~\cite{feigenbaum, rusu-jour, dyahist, 1ddyadic} should be able to do so with only $O(\mathrm{polylog}(\Delta))$ time complexity.
+A 1D-ERS problem calls for the following oracle for answering range-sum queries over (realizations of) these underlying RVs.
+At initialization, the oracle chooses a {\it random outcome} $\omega$ from the {\it sample space} $\Omega$, which {\it mathematically determines} the (values of the) realizations $X_0(\omega), X_1(\omega), \cdots, X_{\Delta-1}(\omega)$; here the phrase “mathematically determines” emphasizes that (an implementation of) the oracle does not actually realize these RVs (and pay the $O(\Delta)$ time cost) at initialization.
+Thereafter, given any query range $[l, u) \triangleq \{l, l+1, \cdots, u-1\}$ that lies in the universe $[0, \Delta)$, the oracle is required to return $S[l, u) \triangleq \sum_{i=l}^{u-1}X_i(\omega)$, the sum of the realizations of all underlying RVs in the range.
+This requirement is called the \emph{consistency} requirement, which is one of the two essential requirements for the ERS oracle.
+We will show that such an ERS oracle can be efficiently implemented using hash functions.
+With such an implementation, the outcome $\omega$ corresponds to the seeds of these hash functions.